qmlbook/qmlbook/en/ch04/index.rst

 .. note::

     Before we go into details, let me introduce some helper elements.
-The red, blue, green, lighter and darker square.
-Each of these components contains a 48x48 pixel colorized rectangle.
+The red, blue, green, lighter and darker squares.
+Each of these components contains a 48x48 pixels colorized rectangle.
 As reference here is the source code for the ``RedSquare``:

     .. literalinclude:: src/positioners/RedSquare.qml
         :start-after: M1>>
         :end-before: <<M1

     Please note the use of ``Qt.lighter(color)`` to produce a lighter border color based on the fill color.
 We will use these helpers in the next examples to make the source code more compact and hopefully readable.
-Please remember, each rectangle is initial 48x48 pixel.
+Please remember, each rectangle is initial 48x48 pixels.

 The ``Column`` element arranges child items into a column by stacking them on top of each other.
 The ``spacing`` property can be used to distance each of the child elements from each other.